arturLua/passwordgenerator/README.md

 # 🔐 Random Password Generator

-This simple Python script aims to generate secure, random passwords using English words, with optional digits and symbols for extra security.
+This Python script aims to generate secure, random passwords using English words, with digits and symbols for extra security.
 Inspired by the famous [xkcd #936](https://xkcd.com/936/) comic strip - making passwords easy for humans to remember and hard for machines to crack.

 ## Key Features:
 - ✅ Random words from an English wordlist